 EyeCare Associates has experienced eye doctors and the latest technology to ensure healthy vision.
 At EyeCare Associates, you can find comprehensive eye care for the entire family.
 We provide a variety of vision care services at 30 Alabama locations.
 Whether you are in Birmingham, Huntsville, Mobile, Tuscaloosa or anywhere else in Alabama there is an EyeCare Associates nearby.

 If you are experiencing an eye care condition or need a new doctor for routine care, we are here for you.
 Schedule an exam with one of our experienced Alabama eye doctors today!

 Cataracts are a cloudy or opaque area in the normally clear lens of the eye located behind the iris.

-Macular Degeneration is an eye disease affecting the macula (the center of the light-sensitive retina at the back of the eye), causing loss of central vision.
+Macular degeneration is an eye disease affecting the macula (the center of the light-sensitive retina at the back of the eye), causing loss or blurriness of central vision.

 Pterygium is a noncancerous growth of fleshy tissue on the conjunctiva, the clear tissue that lines the eyelids and covers the eye ball.

 Our doctors at EyeCare Associates are equipped to diagnosis and treat you during emergency situations.
 We welcome patients with a multitude of conditions – detached and torn retina, eye allergies and infections, black eye, miscellaneous object lodged in eye (like a splinter), etc.